vcl/vcl/packages/vcl/token/README.md

 # [VCL](https://vcl.github.io/) token

-A atomic input element that can be interacted upon.
+An atomic input element that can be interacted upon.

 ## Features

-- Optional button to remove the token.
+- Optional button to interact with the token, e.&nbsp;g. to remove it.
 - Support for selected and highlighted states.
-- A container to get a gaps relative to container's border right.
+- A token container to get gaps relative to container's border right.

 ## Usage

 [basic example](/demo/example-basic.html)

-A button may be embedded to offer a control to remove the token.
+A button can be embedded to offer a control to remove the token.

 [button example](/demo/example-button.html)